Easy Apple Tart

-This apple tart looks like it came from a fancy bakery, but it’s easily made at home.
-We’d even say it’s a little easier than making apple pie.
-(That’s not to say that we don’t love a good apple pie.
-Here’s our recipe for perfect apple pie made completely from scratch.)
+This homemade apple tart looks like it came from a fancy bakery, but it’s really easy to make at home.
+It’s easier than making apple pie and just as stunning on the table (not that we don’t love a good apple pie.)
+It’s one of my go-to desserts for the holidays, especially Thanksgiving!

 • PREP